 The Department of Civil Engineering has started functioning from the year 2008, offering B.E. degree programme in Civil Engineering with the sanctioned intake of 30.
 During the academic year 2013-2014 intake has been increased to 60.
 At present, the department has eleven faculty members having P.G. specialization in different areas of Civil Engineering such as Structural engineering, Construction planning & management, water resources engineering, Soil mechanics & foundation engineering & Environmental engineering & Management.

-To become a department of excellence in Civil Engineering education and research producing globally competent civil engineers for the benefit of the industry and society.
+To become a department of excellence in Civil Engineering education and research producing globally competent civil engineers to serve the industry and society.

 - Providing state-of-the art resources that contributes to an excellent learning environment.

 - Motivating the students to take up competitive exams and pursue higher education

-To promote research and development activities in emerging areas of civil engineering and offer services to society and industry through education, research and consultancy activities.
+- Promoting research and development activities in emerging areas of civil engineering and offering services to society and industry through education, research and consultancy activities.

 Programme Educational Objectives (PEOs)